 During my years at Bain & Company, I spent a significant amount of time developing strategies for a broad range of companies.
 Behind the façade of crazy slide decks, was …

-Autodesk Revit is an indispensable tool for architects, engineers, designers and contractors.
+Autodesk Revit is an indispensable tool for architects, engineers, designers, and contractors.
 Its use as a Building Information Modeling (BIM) software is critical for those involved in Virtual Design and Construction (VDC).
 But, a tool is only as good as its user, and the full power of Revit can only be unleashed with a better understanding of its various functions.

 Here are some important tips and shortcuts to help you make the most of Revit that are brought to you by the team at VIATechnik.

 If you are referencing or overlaying an external dwg, rvt, or other types of drawings files, make sure they are pinned down to ensure that these reference files do not shift and cause inaccuracies in modeling.
-You can pin objects by selecting the pin object icon under the Modify Tab, or by typing PN while object is selected.
+You can pin objects by selecting the pin object icon under the Modify Tab, or by typing PN while the object is selected.
 Pinned objects can also be set to not select or highlight when the cursor highlights over the pinned object.
 This is helpful when an extremely large external Revit model is linked to the working Revit model.
 Revit tries to visually highlight any elements that your cursor hovers over, and may take up some processing time when highlighting an extremely detailed element.
-Simply toggle the “Select Pinned Element” button at the bottom right corner of your Revit model to disabled, and your pinned element will no longer be selectable.
+Simply toggle the “Select Pinned Element” button at the bottom right corner of your Revit model to disable, and your pinned element will no longer be selectable.
 Toggle it back on when you need to make adjustments to the pinned element.

 Pinned objects will show a thumbtack when selected.
 Clicking the thumbtack will unpin the object.